Dr Paola Cazzini

 Teaching

-Paola has a particular interest in teaching and she is an Associate Fellow of The Higher Education Academy.
+Paola has a particular interest in teaching and she is a Fellow of The Higher Education Academy.
 She is currently involved in both undergraduate and postgraduate teaching.
-In regards to undergraduate teaching, she is mainly involved in teaching clinical pathology during the final year rotation.
-Paola teaches in the on-line Masters 'Advances in Clinical Practices' amd contributes to resident teaching and mentoring.
+Paola teaches in the on-line Masters 'Advances in Clinical Practices' and is the residency coordinator for clinical pathology, as well as a tutor for students.

 Area of Expertise